Geoff Howarth: Domestic

 Howarth, after finishing school at Auckland Grammar School obtained six week trials at both Surrey and Gloucester in 1969.
 He took up a contract with Surrey and in his first year playing for the second eleven, he was informed in the last week of the season that he would not be re-engaged.
 He then scored 126 not out against Glamorgan in the last game of the season.
 Howarth was offered a full contract in 1973 and achieved the highest score (159) by any Surrey player that season.
 He was awarded his county cap in 1974.

-His best season with Surrey was 1976, when Howarth scored 1554 first class runs and two centuries.
+His best season with Surrey was 1976, when he scored 1554 first class runs and two centuries.

 His highest first-class score was 183, for Surrey against Hampshire at The Oval in 1979, "a cultured innings lasting four hours" which helped Surrey to an eight-wicket victory.
 A specialist batsman, he was occasionally employed as a spin bowler; his best bowling figures were 5 for 32 for Auckland against Central Districts at Auckland in 1973–74.

 Howarth played a total of 188 matches for Surrey County Cricket Club in England between 1971 and 1985, and was the first overseas player to captain the club, which he did in 1984.
 In 1985, he continued as a non playing captain as Surrey used Tony Gray and Sylvester Clarke as their overseas players that season.
 Howarth described this as a "...frustrating experience... and was disappointed not to have the opportunity to prove my qualities as a captain at Surrey..."